schism-dev/schism/docs/contribute-to-this-online-manual.md

 # Directory structure
 All files used to build this manual are included in [SCHISM's Git Repository](https://github.com/schism-dev/schism).
-As of April 9, 2021, You automatically get a copy of them after you download the SCHISM code:
+As of April 9, 2021, you automatically get a copy of them after you download the SCHISM code:
 ```
 git clone https://github.com/schism-dev/schism
 ```